chengzhuzhang94/Local-Signal-Detection/README.md

 The main code script is `github_numerical_simulation.m` which can be found in the subfolder "Matlab Code" and supplementary TRI plots are stored at the subfolder "Visualization".

+## Binary Response Simulation

+The main code script is `github_logistic_simulation.m` which can be found in the subfolder "Matlab Code".

 ## Poisson Response Simulation

 The main code script is `github_Poisson_simulation.m` which can be found in the subfolder "Matlab Code".